adrelanos/aeternity-wiki/Claiming-Your-Ledger.md

 * If you qualified for a Ledger you will be informed accordingly.

 # How do I claim my Aeternity Ledger Nano S?
-> This process is still in development, but it was decided to deploy the functionality for ETH contributions, since it's already working correctly.
+> This process is still in development, but it was decided to deploy the functionality for ETH contributions since it's already working correctly.
 All other functionalities will be added once they are tested properly.

 Aeternity has started the claiming process.
 To claim your Ledger Nano S:
 * Visit: https://wallet.aeternity.com/.